Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-04-11-OpenJDK_Contribution.md

     2. Failure while running tests.

-**For problem 1**, got message on console saying install set of libraries and it worked after installing those.
+**For problem 1**, got a message on console saying install set of libraries and it worked after installing those.

-Initially I tried below, it failed due to case mismatch, it should have been libx11-dev not libX11-dev:
+Initially, I tried below, it failed due to case mismatch, it should have been libx11-dev not libX11-dev:

 ```
 sudo apt-get install libX11-dev libxext-dev libxrender-dev libxtst-dev libxt-dev
 ```

-This one worked !
+This one worked!

 ```
 sudo apt-get install libx11-dev libxext-dev libxrender-dev libxtst-dev libxt-dev